-Download Your Listing Presentation Template
+Data to Collect for Your Listing Presentation

 Learn About the Property

-This process starts with a comparative market analysis (CMA).
+Demonstrate to the owners that you know everything there is to know about that property and put together a stellar comparative market analysis (CMA).
 If you’ve never done one, don’t sweat it.
-We’ve laid out all of the steps for creating a CMA in this handy how-to.
+We’ve laid out all of the steps for creating a CMA in this handy how-to guide.

 Learn About the Seller